jgmdev/lessram/ext/README.md

 ## TODO

-* Implement additional data storage container to store objects and resources.
+* ~Implement additional data storage container to store objects and resources.~ (This is possible now without adding additional storage but what is the fastest way of unreferencing this resources on object destruction?)
 * Implement Serializable interfaces
 * Add support for associative indexes.